How to Choose Husqvarna Metal Segments, 4.5” Cup Wheels, and Dry Resin Pads in One Concrete Prep Order

 If the customer starts with 16# and 30# floor metals, there is often a likely next step after the initial opening stage.
 Once the slab is flattened and the major grinding work is done, the floor side may need a smoother transition toward a coating-ready or more controlled finish.
 That is where transition and hybrid pads can become relevant.

-This should not be forced too early in the article, because the buyer first needs to understand why the floor metals were selected.
+After the 16# and 30# metal steps, the next decision is whether the floor needs a transition step before coating prep or polishing.
 But once that is clear, it becomes natural to show that a cleaner path can continue beyond the first grinding step.
 That is how the article helps the customer understand not only the current order, but also the logic of the full workflow.